How to Get a Home Care License in New Jersey

 Consider partnering with a home care consultant with experience in building a home care business in New Jersey because accreditation is required within the first year of operating a Health Care Service Firm.
 An experienced counselor can streamline the process, speed up approval for a Health Care Services Firm Agency in New Jersey, and become an accredited provider through one of the subsequent accrediting bodies:

 When choosing your advisor, confirm they will provide you with all the tools you would like to successfully run a home care business.
 This includes paperwork for all documents required.

 Operation Requirements for Opening a Home Care Business in New Jersey

-> Applying for a Tax ID and EIN Number are Required to Open a Home Care Business in New Jersey
+Applying for a Tax Number and National Provider Number to run a Home Care Business in New Jersey

-> If your agency provides blood sugar monitoring services, you’ll need to obtain a CLIA waiver and you’ll need to get a contract to handle the biohazardous waste.
-Certified Homecare Consulting can assist you to meet these demands.
+New Jersey, just like any other state, will require medical certificates and applications based off their scope of services being provided.
+New Jersey Health Care Services Firm agencies that provide blood sugar monitoring services, will need to obtain a CLIA waiver.
+New Jersey Health Care Services Firm Agencies will also need to get a contract to handle the biohazardous waste.
+Depending on the needs of the agency Certified Homecare Consulting can assist you to meet these demands.

-> Policy and Procedures are Required to Open a Home Care Business in New Jersey
+Policy and Procedures are Required to Open a Home Care Business in New Jersey

-> When purchasing the policy and procedures, confirm they are professionally written and specifically includes all New Jersey and federal requirements.
-The policy and procedures for a professional home care business must suit the requirements for participation in Medicare and therefore the requirements of the accrediting body.
-Operational documents like new patient admission records, personal records, records, forms, continuing education plans, nursing procedures, and committee transcripts also are required.
+The most important part of starting a home care business in New Jersey is policies and procedure manuals.
+When purchasing the policy and procedures, confirm they are professionally written and specifically include all New Jersey and federal requirements.
+Administrative & Operational documents like new patient admission records, personnel records & forms, continuing education plans, nursing procedures, and committee transcripts to name a few.

-> Yes, You May Need Help, and We Are Here For You
+Yes, You May Need Help, and We Are Here For You